eastoid/MouseLock/README.md

 # MouseLock for windows  (might work on linux to some extent)
 #### Locks cursor in place, logs mouse movements and prevents device sleep (default actions, changable easily with top level values - must rebuild with command below)

+Also knows when device goes to sleep mode and prevents movement (only if prevent sleep mode is off)

 <br />

 Keybinds: